docsforadobe/after-effects-scripting-guide/docs/text/fontobject.md

 The location of the font file on your system.

+!!! warning
-!> **Warning:** Not guaranteed to be returned for all font types; return value may be empty string for some kinds of fonts.
+    Not guaranteed to be returned for all font types; return value may be empty string for some kinds of fonts.

 #### Type